HolyGrailSortProject/Rewritten-Grailsort/README.md

 # The Rewritten Grailsort repo
-A diverse array of heavily refactored versions of Andrey Astrelin's GrailSort.h, aiming to be as readable and intuitive as possible. *Owned and maintained by (name-of-holy-grail-project).*
+A diverse array of heavily refactored versions of Andrey Astrelin's GrailSort.h, aiming to be as readable and intuitive as possible. *Owned and maintained by The Holy Grail Sort Project.*

 # Current implementations featured in our repo:
 * Summer Dragonfly et al.'s Rewritten Grailsort for **Java** (ALL TESTS PASSING / POTENTIALLY FIXED)